jihoonk-1116/qcfirst/README.md

 # qcfirst
 The final programming project of CS355

-- Asif Gani & Chihoon Kim
+By Asif Gani & Chihoon Kim